vitessio/website/content/en/docs/17.0/reference/vreplication/tablet_selection.md

 You can also specify an order of preference for the tablet types using the `in_order:` prefix in both the server and client flags.
 For example, `--tablet_types "in_order:REPLICA,PRIMARY"` would cause a replica source tablet to be used whenever possible and a primary tablet would only be used as a fallback in the event that there are no viable replica tablets available at the time.

+The above `in_order` prefix will be deprecated in upcoming versions so please migrate to using the new `--tablet_order` flag in the `VStreamFlags` request object.

 #### VStream
 For a VStream there is no default tablet type.
 You must specify an individual tablet type using the